-- All drop/adds will be done using the STAR\NET web-based system.
-Dates for drop/adds and instructions for STAR\NET may be found in the Registration Information Booklet. - Students incurring additional fees through drop/ adds are responsible for paying these in the office of Business Affairs, CCEN-103, before the end of the drop/add period. - Failure to drop a course no longer being attended by the student will result in a grade of "F" for the course. - 4.
+- All drop/adds will be done using the STAR_NET web-based system.
+Dates for drop/adds and instructions for STAR_NET may be found in the Timetable of Classes. - Śtudents incurring additional fees through drop/ adds are responsible for paying these in the office of Business Affairs, CCEN-103, before the end of the drop/add period. - 3.
+Failure to drop a course no longer being attended by the student will result in a grade of "F" for the - 4.
 If a student is dropping all classes and will be withdrawn from college for that semester, they must follow the procedures listed on page 20 of the college catalog under the heading, "Withdrawals and Honorable Dismissals". - Following any change of registration, it is the student's responsibility to check the change(s) for accuracy of the revised schedule.
 Errors in registration for courses must be addressed prior to the end of the first week of class for appropriate corrective action.